danomatika/ofxAppUtils/README.md

 There are two changes you need to make to extend your app with the ofApputils ofxApp class which handles all the *automagic*:

-* your base app needs to inherit from ofxApp in your testApp.h
+* your base app needs to inherit from ofxApp in your ofApp.h
 <pre>
-class testApp : public ofBaseApp {
+class ofApp : public ofBaseApp {
 // becomes
-class testApp : public ofxApp {
+class ofApp : public ofxApp {
 </pre>
 * you need to run your app with the app utils in main.cpp
 <pre>
-ofRunApp(new testApp());
+ofRunApp(new ofApp());
 // becomes
-ofRunAppWithAppUtils(new testApp());
+ofRunAppWithAppUtils(new ofApp());
 </pre>

 That's it.
-Check the example testApp::setup() for more info on startup settings.
+Check the example ofApp::setup() for more info on startup settings.

 Note: this is completely optional.
 You can always handle the transforms etc yourself using an ofxTransformer instance, etc.